trailofbits/algo/README.md

 * Blocks ads with a local DNS resolver and HTTP proxy (optional)
 * Sets up limited SSH users for tunneling traffic (optional)
 * Based on current versions of Ubuntu and strongSwan
-* Installs to DigitalOcean, Amazon EC2, Google Cloud Engine, Microsoft Azure or your own server
+* Installs to DigitalOcean, Amazon EC2, Google Compute Engine, Microsoft Azure or your own server

 ## Anti-features